June Pardue (Sugpiaq)

 About the Grant

-Grant Applications Open for 2025
+Grant Applications Open Now

 “SIAM” is a term of respect, particularly for an elder with great cultural knowledge of the Coast Salish languages.
 SIAM is pronounced SEE-am.